adilio/qrcheck/README.md

 ## Features

 - **Local Analysis**: All checks are performed in your browser, no data is sent to external servers
-- **URL Shortener Detection**: Identifies URLs that use link shortening services which can obscure the final destination
+- **URL Shortener Detection**: Identifies shortened links that can obscure the terminal endpoint
 - **Heuristic Analysis**: Detects suspicious patterns in URLs including:
   - Excessive URL length
   - URL obfuscation techniques